PatternsTechGit/PT_Modularity/README.md

 We will move **MatSidenavModule** from *app.module.ts* into *shared.module*.

-There we also need to update all the related paths(**WHICH PATH?**) in the application for these components and remove the imports from the app.module.ts file.

-Add these components(**WHICH COMPONENTS?**) in the declaration section of shared module and MatSidenavModule to imports array of the shared.module.ts.
+Add *SidenavComponent, ToolbarComponent and DashboardComponent* components in the declaration section of *shared.module.ts* and *MatSidenavModule* to imports array of the *shared.module.ts*.

 Finally, we need to add the Router module in imports array of the shared.module.ts.